sombriks/sample-node-addon/README.md

 ## How to build

-Check the project branches, so you can see how small and big things are made using native code and node.
+Check the project branches, so you can see how small and big things are made using C++ native code and node.

+- basic boilerplate
+- functions
+- objects
+- callbacks

 ## Further reading